saltyorg/docs/docs/saltbox/upgrade/role-refactor.md

 ### Multi-instance overrides

-Multi-instance role variables must be changed to the appropriate override level for existing configuration to persist.
+Multi-instance role variables must be changed to the appropriate override scope for existing configuration to persist.

 ???+example